 ⅓ cup avocado oil, ½ cup almond flour

 • Add the first group of vegetables and cook for about five minutes.
+By now, the okra should be ready to add.

 1 cup onion, diced, 1 cup celery, diced, 1 cup green bell pepper, diced